yselkowitz/flatpak-runtime-scripts/README.md

  2. Create a new file under the data directory data/f36-live.packages (replace the f36 with the new release) and put the list of packages (`rpm -qa --qf "%{NAME}\n" | sort`) from a live Fedora Workstation media.
- 3. Replace all occurrences of an old Fedora release with the new one in `modules/flatpak-runtime` - i.e. [f34 -> f35](https://src.fedoraproject.org/modules/flatpak-runtime/c/76972d6a76390f21e4e70fd960773e597d810de3) and [f35 -> f36](https://src.fedoraproject.org/modules/flatpak-runtime/c/ff05f48642694c1aaf70df1fdc0a5a6d8fb30939)
+ 3. Replace all occurrences of an old Fedora release with the new one in `flatpaks/flatpak-runtime` - i.e. [f34 -> f35](https://src.fedoraproject.org/modules/flatpak-runtime/c/76972d6a76390f21e4e70fd960773e597d810de3) and [f35 -> f36](https://src.fedoraproject.org/modules/flatpak-runtime/c/ff05f48642694c1aaf70df1fdc0a5a6d8fb30939)
  4. Bump the required freedesktop and GNOME Flatpak SDKs versions if required in `tools/generate-files.sh`
- 6. Run `make new-runtime`.
+ 6. Run `make update`.
 In case of any problems you will need to update the `tools/resolve-files.py` to adapt it for new library versions and so on.
     Once the new runtime files are generated, consult the content of it and again modify `tools/resolve-files.py` to exclude any libraries, binaries or packages